rrealmuto/OoT-Randomizer/README.md

     * “Standard Anti-Weekly Settings (Beginner)” omits “Shuffle Rupees & Hearts”, “Shuffle Pots”, “Shuffle Crates”, and “Shuffle Beehives”, and keeps the balanced item pool.
     * “Standard Anti-Weekly Settings (Advanced)” includes those shuffle settings, has a minimal item pool, and adds extra ice traps.
     * “Standard Anti-Weekly Settings (S6)” is the inverse of “S6 Tournament” instead of weekly settings.
 It otherwise resembles the beginner preset.
 The only differences are open Deku, vanilla child spawn, and tournament hint distribution.
   * “Triforce Blitz” is a fast-paced game mode with very powerful hints.
 See [the official website](https://www.triforceblitz.com/) for details.
-Differences from the official branch include each Triforce piece having its own distinct text box, and the starting song not being counted for goal counts.
+Note that this currently still based on the settings for Triforce Blitz season 1.
+Differences from the official branch include each Triforce piece having its own distinct text box (as in Triforce Blitz season 2), and the starting song not being counted for goal counts.
 * Other changes:
   * Some settings have been renamed for clarity ([#1560](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1560))
   * Opening the Door of Time is a separate goal category when required by the settings ([#1529](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1529))